purpleteam-labs/purpleteam/README.md

 ## NPM install locally option

+For those that chose to [install locally via npm](#npm-install-locally):

-Providing your package.json and the JavaScript file (index.js in the above example) that is going to run the purpleteam CLI is similar to those configured in the above file examples, you should be able to successfully run the following commands from the root directory of your NodeJS CI/nightly build/build pipeline project.
+Providing your package.json and the JavaScript file (index.js in the [above example](#purpleteam-build-test-cli)) that is going to run the purpleteam CLI is similar to those configured in the above file examples, you should be able to successfully run the following commands from the root directory of your NodeJS CI/nightly build/build pipeline project.

 ### Run the purpleteam CLI directly